Followers

 Managing Quebec

 By 1766, Carleton had returned to Quebec as its Lieutenant-Governor.
-Quebec was a French-speaking Catholic colony, and effectively governing it required all the skills and finesse that Carleton could muster.
+Quebec was a French-speaking Catholic colony, and effectively governing it required all the skills and finesse that Carleton could bring.
 He won over the residents with initiatives aimed at ensuring religious and political freedoms.
 He cultivated relationships with the elites and soon gained their support for British rule.

 Lord Dunmore